-The Mayor's Office of Contract Services (MOCS) offers an in-person and web-based training that provides information on nonprofit legal compliances, board development, internal controls, financial management, and contracting with NYC.
+The Mayor's Office of Contract Services (MOCS) offers a web-based training that provides information on the discretionary award process, nonprofit legal compliances, board development, internal controls, and financial management.

-Learn more about the discretionary award clearance process and Capacity Building Training registration through the MOCS website.
+Learn more about the discretionary award clearance process through the MOCS website.

 Each year, during the budget process, members of the City Council assign discretionary funds to nonprofit organizations' capital projects (such as construction and equipment purchases).
 To apply for capital discretionary funding, visit CapGrants.